 5.1 Overview of TERA's direct net cost assessment

-- 54. TERA undertook an assessment of the principles, methodologies and calculations of the direct net cost elements of eir's 2010-2011 USO funding application, by reference to the relevant principles and methodologies set out in D04/11. - 55.
-TERA's assessment of eir's 2010-2011 USO funding application involved gaining an understanding of the approach to, and calculation of, the foregone revenue as well as avoidable cost including operational expenditure ("OPEX") and capital expenditure ("CAPEX") cost data.
+54. TERA undertook an assessment of the principles, methodologies and calculations of the direct net cost elements of eir's 2011-2012 USO funding application, by reference to the relevant principles and methodologies set out in D04/11.